Lighthouse at night with spotlight beam . This is a 3d render illustration.

 Psychodynamic Psychotherapy

-Do you feel anxious, lonely or depressed?
+Do you feel anxious, isolated, lonely or depressed?

 Do you find yourself questioning some of your life-decisions?